-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats with yogurt post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

-Instant Pot Beef Stew with Cider
+Instant Pot Beef Vegetable Soup Recipe

 - 1 tablespoon avocado oil

 - 3 medium celery stalks

-- 3 cloves garlic, finely chopped
+- 3 cloves garlic, minced

-- 1 tablespoon tomato paste
+- 1 tablespoon double-concentrated tomato paste

 - 1 cup apple cider